antonyjohn1997/Linux_studies/Linux_commands.md

 The command wc /etc/group is used to display the word count (i.e., the number of lines, words, and characters) in the /etc/group file.

+## working with archives

+##

+Tar xzf latest.tar.gz

+The command tar xzf latest.tar.gz is used in Linux to extract files from a compressed tar archive.

+    tar: This is the command used to manipulate archive files in Linux.
+It can create, extract, and manage archives.

+    x: This option tells tar to extract the contents of the archive.

+    z: This option tells tar to decompress the archive using gzip, which is typically used for .gz compressed files.

+    f: This option specifies the filename of the archive.
+It is followed by the name of the file you want to extract, which is latest.tar.gz in this case.

+tar xzf latest.tar.gz extracts the contents of the compressed tar archive latest.tar.gz into the current directory.

+##

+tar czf newarchivetar.gz wordpress/

+The command tar czf newarchivetar.gz wordpress/ is used to create a compressed archive of the wordpress/ directory.
+Let’s break it down:

+Command Breakdown:

+    tar: This is the command for creating and manipulating tar archives.

+    c: This option tells tar to create a new archive.

+    z: This option instructs tar to compress the archive using gzip, which creates a .gz file.

+    f: This option specifies that the filename of the archive follows.
+In this case, the archive will be named newarchivetar.gz.

+    wordpress/: This is the directory that will be archived and compressed.

+What the command does:

+tar czf newarchivetar.gz wordpress/ creates a gzip-compressed tar archive named newarchivetar.gz that contains the contents of the wordpress/ directory.

+##

+Tar cf largerarchive .tar wordpress/

+If we miss out z then

+Gzip largerarchive.tar

+This creates a non-compressed tar archive (largerarchive.tar) of the entire wordpress/ directory, preserving its structure and contents.

+    gzip: A command-line tool used to compress files using the gzip algorithm.

+    largerarchive.tar: The file to be compressed.

+What Happens:

+    The file largerarchive.tar is compressed and renamed automatically to largerarchive.tar.gz.

+    The original largerarchive.tar file is replaced by its compressed version.

+After running both commands, you will have a compressed archive named largerarchive.tar.gz that contains the wordpress/ directory.

+Unzip akismit.4.1.zip

+    unzip: The command used to extract files from a .zip archive.

+    akismit.4.1.zip: The name of the ZIP file you want to extract.

+Zip newname,zip *
+    ip: The command to create ZIP archives.

+    newname.zip: The name of the ZIP file to be created.

+    *: A wildcard that matches all files in the current directory (but not directories unless additional options are specified).

+##Linux kernal modules and peripherals

+##

+Lsusb
+The lsusb command in Linux is used to display information about USB devices connected to your system.
+It's especially useful for troubleshooting USB-related issues and for identifying devices.

+##

+lspci

+The lspci command in Linux is used to display information about all PCI (Peripheral Component Interconnect) devices connected to your system.
+These devices include things like graphics cards, network adapters, sound cards, USB controllers, etc.

+## lshw

+The sudo lshw command in Linux is used to display detailed information about the hardware configuration of the system.
+It provides comprehensive details about the CPU, memory, storage, network interfaces, and other components.

+##
+/lib/modules

+The /lib/modules directory in Linux is a critical part of the operating system.
+It contains the kernel modules (device drivers and other loadable kernel features) for the installed Linux kernel(s).

+##

+Uname  –r
+The uname -r command in Linux is used to display the kernel version of the currently running operating system.

+##

+ls /lib/modules/`uname -r`

+    uname -r: Outputs the currently running kernel version.

+    ls: Lists the contents of the /lib/modules/<kernel_version> directory.

+The lsmod command in Linux is used to list all currently loaded kernel modules in your system.
+Kernel modules are pieces of code (like drivers) that can be loaded or unloaded into the kernel dynamically.

+##

+modprobe

+The modprobe command in Linux is used to load or unload kernel modules.
+Kernel modules are pieces of code that can be dynamically loaded into the kernel to extend its functionality (such as device drivers or file system modules).

+sudo modprobe nvidia

+This command will load the nvidia kernel module, typically used for NVIDIA graphics cards.

+sudo modprobe -r nvidia

+This command will remove the nvidia kernel module.

+ ##  Linux Network Connectivity

+##

+Ip route show

+The ip route show command displays the routing table of your Linux system, showing how network packets are routed to their destinations.
+This includes information about gateways, network interfaces, and specific routing rules.

+##

+Route

+In networking, route refers to the path that data packets take to travel from one device (source) to another (destination) across a network.
+The route is determined by a combination of the source, destination, and the intermediate devices (like routers).

+##

+Ifconfig

+The ifconfig command is used in Linux to display or configure the network interfaces on your computer.
+It shows information about the active network interfaces (like Ethernet or Wi-Fi) on your system, such as their IP addresses, MAC addresses, and status (up or down).

+##

+Netstat  –i

+The netstat -i command is used to display information about the network interfaces on your system, including the status of each interface, the number of packets received or transmitted, and various other metrics.
+It helps you monitor the network interface statistics, such as errors, dropped packets, and data transmission activity.

+##DNS configuration

+##

+Host bootstrap-it.com

+host bootstrap-it.com is used to perform a DNS lookup to retrieve the IP address associated with the domain name bootstrap-it.com.
+Essentially, it asks the system's DNS (Domain Name System) service to resolve the domain to its corresponding IP address.

+##

+Ping

+The ping command in Linux is a network diagnostic tool used to check the connectivity between your computer and another device on the network (such as a server, another computer, or a router).
+It works by sending Internet Control Message Protocol (ICMP) echo request packets to the target and waits for an echo reply.
+This helps determine if the device is reachable and measures the round-trip time for messages sent from the source to the destination.

+##

+ /etc/resolve.conf

+The /etc/resolv.conf file is where your Linux system stores DNS server information.
+It tells your computer which DNS servers to use when you try to access websites.

+##

+Systemd-resolve  --status

+##

+/etc/hosts

+The file /etc/hosts on a Linux system is a simple configuration file used to map hostnames to IP addresses.
+It is typically used for local network resolution or as a fallback when DNS resolution fails.

+##

+/etc/ssh

+The /etc/ssh directory contains configuration files for the SSH server and client.
+SSH is used to securely connect to remote machines over a network.

+##

+scp update-local.sh ubuntu@10.0.31.131 home/ubuntu

+The scp command is used to securely copy files or directories between a local machine and a remote server, or between two remote servers, using SSH.

+    scp:

+    Stands for Secure Copy Protocol.

+    It securely transfers files over SSH.

+    update-local.sh:

+    This is the local file you want to copy to the remote server.
+Ensure this file exists in your current working directory, or provide the full path to it.

+    ubuntu@10.0.31.131:

+    ubuntu: The username you use to log into the remote server.

+    10.0.31.131: The IP address of the remote server.

+    :/home/ubuntu:

+    The destination path on the remote server where the file will be copied.

+    The colon (:) separates the server information (ubuntu@10.0.31.131) from the file's destination path.

+##Linux Scripting

+##

+Nano myscript.sh

+#!/bin/bash

+declare  -i number1

+declare  -i number2

+declare  -i total

+echo “ enter number1?”

+read number1

+echo “enter number2”

+read number2

+total=$number1*$number2

+echo “the product is ” $total

+exit 0

+Ls

+chmod +x myscript.sh

+./myscript.sh